EleutherAGI/summarisation/README.md

 ## Mid tuning gpt2

-scripts for midtuning / finetuning classification are a near copy of huggingfaces run_clm.py
+scripts for midtuning / finetuning classification are based on huggingfaces run_clm.py only a fairly small portion of the code has been modified: the custom data collator, the tokenize_function and Trainer

 midtune-mask trains on only the masked summary where as midtune trains on the whole text (prompt + summary)